spyder-ide/spyder-api-docs/docs/plugin_development.rst

 Before we dive into the formal explanation of Spyder plugins, let's briefly explain some Spyder basics.
 Spyder is a powerful scientific desktop application written in Python that has specific features for data exploration, interactive execution, deep inspection, and graphical visualization.
-Spyder was developed in *Qt*, which requires for its operation two packages with which it is closely related (and without which it cannot work): `Spyder-Kernels`_ and `Python-LSP-Server`_.
+Spyder was developed in Qt, and requires for its operation two packages with which it is closely related (and without which it cannot work): `Spyder-Kernels`_ and `Python-LSP-Server`_.

 * `Qt`_ is an open source multiplatform widget toolkit for creating native graphical user interfaces.
-  Qt is a very complete development framework that offers utilities for building applications and has extensions for Networking, Bluetooth, Charts, 3D rendering, Navigation (as GPS), among others.
+  Qt is a very complete development framework that offers utilities for building applications and has extensions for networking, Bluetooth, charts, 3D rendering, navigation (such as GPS), among others.

 * Spyder uses `QtPy`_ which is an abstraction layer that allows you to work with Qt from Python regardless of whether you use one of the two reference libraries: PyQt or PySide.